egeloen/ivory-http-adapter/doc/events.md

 The `Ivory\HttpAdapter\Event\Events::MULTI_EXCEPTION` describes the event trigger if an error occurred in a parallel requests context.
-It is represented by the `Ivory\HttpAdapter\Event\MultiExceptionEvent` and wraps the http adapter and the multi exception.
+It is represented by the `Ivory\HttpAdapter\Event\MultiExceptionEvent` and wraps the http adapter exceptions.
 To get/set them, you can use:

 ``` php
 use Ivory\HttpAdapter\Event\ExceptionEvent;